©2010 Baishideng Publishing Group Co., Limited. All rights reserved.

 Takeshi Yabu, Department of Veterinary Medicine, College of Bioresource Sciences, Nihon University, Fujisawa, 252-8510, Japan

 Previously, various selenium compounds have been designed to mimic natural GPx and the selenium redox cycle[10,19].
 However, to the best of our knowledge, no biologically functional antioxidant selenium compound has been identified in fish or other animal cells or tissues.

-].
-This compound has a unique selenoketone structure and strong antioxidant capacity (Figure ).
+Recently, a novel selenium-containing compound, selenoneine, was identified as the major form of organic selenium in the muscle and other tissues of tuna.
+This compound has a unique selenoketone structure and strong antioxidant capacity (Figure 1).
 The dietary intake of selenoneine by consuming fish might be important in free radical detoxification mechanisms.
 Thus, many of the nutritional effects of selenium can be explained by its antioxidant roles in animal cells.